 Well-balanced blend of peppermint and chocolate

-Nothing screams “holiday season” quite like a steaming cup of peppermint hot chocolate in a large, decorative mug; the beloved combination of chocolate and mint is both cozy and sentimental.
-This peppermint hot chocolate by Ghirardelli “blends just the right amount of sugar, peppermint and high-quality chocolate for a perfectly balanced hot cocoa experience,” according to the manufacturer.
-A three-tablespoon serving contains 140 calories and 25 grams of sugar, and the festive packaging makes it a great holiday gift-giving option.
+Nothing screams “holiday season” quite like a steaming cup of peppermint hot chocolate in a large, decorative mug.
+The beloved combination of chocolate and mint is both cozy and sentimental.
+The trusted Ghiradelli name ensures you're getting a high-quality chocolate taste, and the festive packaging makes it a great holiday gift-giving option.
+A 3-tablespoon serving contains 140 calories and 25 grams of sugar.

 Best for Coffee Lovers: Lake Champlain Chocolates Mocha Hot Chocolate